 4. User-Friendly Navigation and Design

 In a recent survey by Clutch, 94% of respondents stated that easy navigation is the most important element of a website.
-If someone can’t find their way around your website on the first try, they’re not going to stick around long enough to become a customer.
+If someone can’t find their way around your website on the first try, they’re not going to stick around long enough to become a customer (otherwise known as the “bounce rate,” when users leave without having clicked on anything).
 For user-friendly navigation, you should:

 Ideally, you want your customers to be able to find what they’re looking for in 2 clicks or less.
 This way, they won’t get frustrated and will have a positive experience when using your site.
 If you don’t have a mind for design, we suggest using a website template from a company like Squarespace to make navigation easy.